microsoft/maro/README.md

 ## Install MARO from [PyPI](https://pypi.org/project/pymaro/#files)

-*Notes: The visualization tool is not included in pymaro package.
-To enable the visualization support, you need to install from source.*
+*Notes: The CLI commands (including the visualization tool) are not included in pymaro package.
+To enable these support, you need to install from source.*

 - Mac OS / Linux